mshary/itv/README.md

 This is a work in progress and currently no sample code is available in this public repository.

+## Algorithm Features
+1. A new type of encryption algorithm which is stronger than both traditional algorithm types, i.e. block encryption algorithms and stream encryption algorithms.
+The encryption strength is input plaintext length multiplied by key length raise to power of key length, i.e. N x K ^ K (where N = length of input plaintext and K = key length).

+2. Once initialized the encryption key dynamically changes as more and more data is encrypted.
+The key at decryption party end remains synced as it decrypts data received from encryption party end.

+3. This dynamically changing key behaviour is depended on following three aspects, which ensure different non-deterministic encryption output even if any two of below three dependencies have been compromised.
+	- A Random Number Generation (RNG) source.
+	- Input data for encryption.
+	- Current key fingerprint.

+4. Support for checksum,
+	- The encryption party may generate key checksum before encryption and send it with encryption output, which destination may check against its key’s checksum to determine if it would be able to decrypt the received data or not.

+	- The decryption party may also generate key checksum after doing decryption and send it, which encryption party may check against its key’s checksum to determine if destination’s key is in sync and would be able to decrypt data any further.

+	- This checksum is numeric value unique to the key and is not generated using any existing hashing algorithms.

+5. Encryption key length can be of,
+	- Any arbitrary length, which can be defined at initialization time and then remains fixed for rest of the session.
+	- Encryption and decryption parties may save the key or re-negotiate it for next sessions.
+	- As the encryption strength increases with key length so a longer key is better.

+## Implementation Features
+1. Usually the encryption output of any algorithm is in binary format, which any router / firewall in network path may detect and block.
+However, encryption output of this algorithm produces fully qualified UTF8 strings (encoding can be decided at key initialization time), which can be transmitted (over computer network) and / or stored (in files) electronically.

+2. Very low and fixed size memory and processing overhead.

+3. Works on any computer architecture and operating system that supports C++/STL.
+It has been successfully tested on Intel 32bit, 64bit, ARM, ARM64, Linux, Microsoft Windows and Apple Mac OSX.

 ## Using The Sample Code
 Sample code provided as proof of concept in C++ using STL library.
 You must have fairly recent compiler to build it since it heavily used C++ 11 specification.